rohbockn/tinderbox/security/ssh_key_forGithub.md

 ## Copy the ssh key to your clipboard:

-If not installed yet:

 ```
-sudo apt-get install xclip
+sudo apt-get install xclip # If not installed yet

 xclip -sel clip < ~/.ssh/id_rsa_arbitraryName.pub
 ```